EnoPM/BetterOtherRoles/README.md

   - `Climb texture (optional)`:
     - This texture will be rendered in front of the player, when they're climbing.
     - The name of the texture needs to follow the pattern `hatname_climb.png`.
-- **Testing:** You can test your hat design by putting all the files in the `\TheOtherHats\Test` subfolder of your mod folder.
+- **Testing:** You can test your hat design by putting all the files in the `\BetterOtherHats\Test` subfolder of your mod folder.
 Then whenever you start a Freeplay game, you and all the dummies will be wearing the new hat.
 You don't need to restart Among Us if you change the hat files, just exit and reenter the Freeplay mode.

-- **Submission:** If you got a hat design, you can submit it on our [Discord server](https://discord.gg/77RkMJHWsM).
+- **Submission:** If you got a hat design, you can submit it **issues section** of our [Custom Hats repository](https://github.com/EnoPM/BetterOtherHats).
 We'll look at all the hats and add all the good ones to the game.

 # Colors
 ![TOR Colors](./Images/TOR_colors.jpg)